 My parents were too busy in their destructive relationship to notice what was going on with me.
 It came as a total shock to them one night when I overdosed on my mother’s sleeping pills.
 I was twelve years old.
 Since becoming a Christian I have learnt that the devil is set on trying to destroy humans, especially those who have any tenderness towards God.
 I believe he does this because he is jealous of the love God has for us.
 His main weapon or strategy is deception.
 He fills the world with lies in order to entrap us.
 He sets up cheap imitations of what God offers us in order to entice us into his world.
 As an angry and neglected twelve year old, I felt powerless about all the things that had happened to me, and so the devil was able to see my rebellion and vindictive attitude and deceive me into believing I could obtain power if I made alliances with his demons.
 The reality was that those powers entered my life and they started using their lies against me.
 Lies like, ‘I would be better off dead’ and ‘my parents didn’t love me’.
 They also used their weapons of confusion and despair.

 A family history of superstition and fear

 As I have already mentioned, the devil uses confusion and despair against us, and this is exactly what one suffers during mental illness.
-I believe that by opening herself up to forces outside of God she has suffered from demonic attack leading to mental illness, and although blinded to it … she has brought a curse not only upon herself, but also to her offspring.
+I believe that by opening herself up to forces outside of God she has suffered from demonic attack leading to mental illness and, although blinded to it, she has brought a curse not only upon herself, but also to her offspring.
 There are consequences for our actions.
 I saw this in my family with my mother suffering from mental illness as well.
 Because of her illness, there was a block in her relationship with me.
-My father was violent and had addiction issues that were passed onto me, and I had vulnerably to addictions and abusive relationships.
+My father was violent and had addiction issues that were passed onto me, and I had vulnerability to addictions and abusive relationships.

 The link between mental illness and the occult